jacksonlevine/javascriptTest/README.md

 # Javascript Test
 By Jackson Levine

-### An infinite 2d ASCII topograph that the user can explore with keyboard input.
+### An infinite 2d ASCII world with static objects and mobile objects

 ## Technologies Used: